nyarly/cadre/README.md

 set up their plugins, plus the interaction with the filesystem make it particularly challenging.
 Normally I wouldn't release software like this, but I'm finding it useful in daily work.

+=== New ideas

+The basic requirements to add a feature to Cadre is that:

+* useful to developers - this is the fuzziest requirement.
+All the Cadre tools started from the thought "wouldn't it be cool if..."

+* at least two existing tools are involved.
+Ideas to make Vim more useful?
+  Great, but unless you're bridging to another application, probably best just to write a vim plugin.
+RSpec configuration?
+Different gem.

+* the tools are both local apps.
+I'm less wed to this one: it seems obvious that there would be value in e.g. github+pivotal mashups.
+I'm just not sure they belong on each dev's machine.

+Those granted, I'd love for Cadre to grow into a freewheeling toolkit of useful integrations.